ritaeperjesi/diploma/diary.md

 I feel these discussions very valuable for making a better book.
 I also enjoy the transcribing process, it helps to understand and review ideas more.
 I created an indesign file for the book, because it feels better to work in that and has more of a book format than google doc.
 I came up with two new exercises, which are more creative.
 I decided to have some open ended tasks, to inspire creativity.

+### 2022.12.3.
+I was thinking about the exercises for the book and made a list from the exercises from the book.

+### 2022.12.5.
+I worked on the book itself.

+### 2022.12.6.
+I had a meeting with Lena.
+I shared the questionnaire to ctech students as well, and organized one more interview.